dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

     the values of the function’s arguments and the associated result values.

-“Untrace”
+"Untrace"
     Removes the trace point for the selected function.

-“Untrace All”
+"Untrace All"
     Removes all trace points for the current project.

-“Run to Cursor”
+"Run to Cursor"
     Only available in the debugger.
 Sets a temporary pausing breakpoint at the line the mouse pointer is on, then starts the application or resumes the application if it was paused.
 The application runs until